-FCIC issues a county revenue of \$260 per acre.
-This is above both producers' trigger revenues, so no indemnity payment is made, even if one or both of them have low individual revenues.
+FCIC issues a payment yield of 46 bushels per acre.
+This is above both producers' trigger yields, so no indemnity payment is made, even if one or both have individual yields that are below the trigger yield.

 Scenario 2 (less likely)